john-science/python_for_scientists/classes/08_taking_the_next_step/problem_set_1_solutions.md

 ### Mystery Example 2 - Solution (Reformatted Code)

-Did you use `xrange`?
-Good!
-That's still not the write answer, but that's wrong for good reasons.
 In this case, for both the list `a` and the dictionary `d`, we want to iterate over the indexes and values at the same time.
 This is where `enumerate` comes in handy.
 Not only will it be faster than the two procedures in the code above, but it makes for much cleaner, easier to read code.

     # d is some big dictionary of craziness
     # a is some big list of string